Defense lawyer moves to drop out of Chevron fraud suit

-May 3 (Reuters) - The lawyer who has been defending controversial plaintiffs attorney Steven Donzinger in a lawsuit by Chevron Corp, filed a motion on Friday to withdraw as counsel, citing Donzinger’s inability to pay his legal bills.
+(Reuters) - The lawyer who has been defending controversial plaintiffs attorney Steven Donziger in a lawsuit by Chevron Corp (CVX.N), filed a motion on Friday to withdraw as counsel, citing Donziger’s inability to pay his legal bills.

-Attorney John Keker has been representing Donziger since 2011 in a case brought by Chevron alleging that Donzinger fabricated a long-running lawsuit alleging Chevron polluted an Ecuadorian rainforest.
-Keker asked to withdraw as Donzinger’s attorney in an 11-page motion that blamed New York federal court Judge Lewis Kaplan for Donzinger’s financial predicament.
+Attorney John Keker has been representing Donziger since 2011 in a case brought by Chevron alleging that Donziger fabricated a long-running lawsuit alleging Chevron polluted an Ecuadorian rainforest.
+Keker asked to withdraw as Donziger’s attorney in an 11-page motion that blamed New York federal court Judge Lewis Kaplan for Donziger’s financial predicament.

 Keker’s request to drop out of the case comes as Chevron aggressively pushes to overturn a $19 billion judgment that it polluted the rainforest.
 In its lawsuit against Donziger, Chevron claimed he used fraudulent tactics such as coordinating the ghost writing of an environmental report that was held up as independent.